johnbender/flawed/Readme.md

 # jQuery.flawed.js

-Flawed is a very small plugin for reporting client side error reporting.
+Flawed is a very small plugin for reporting client side errors.

 ## Why?

-No one writes perfect code, and client side developers needs the same error visibility that server side folks have.
+No one writes perfect code, and client side developers needs the same error visibility that server side folks have in spades.

 ## Setup